Shaddam-IV/pysens/README.md

   * Support different conversion methods, cm/360, FOV scaling, etc
 * Whatever else I think of

+## Dependancies
+* Python (obviously)

 ## Usage

-#### Should work with any OS
+Should work with any OS

-You will need python downloaded and you can call it from the command line:
+Simply call it from the command line:
 ```
 python3 pysens.py
 ```

-Looking up how to run python files on your specific OS and that should be all you need
+Look up how to run python files on your specific platfrom if it doesn't work for you

 ## Disclaimer